DePaul University: Loop Campus

 DePaul's Loop campus is located in downtown Chicago's Loop along Jackson Boulevard from State Street to Michigan Avenue.
-It is close to the futures exchanges, financial district, and the Art Institute of Chicago.
+It is close to the financial district, and the Art Institute of Chicago.
 The DePaul Center (DPC), an 11-story building fully renovated in 1993 to include modern classrooms, high-tech student services, and a business library, is located in the building that formerly housed the A. M. Rothschild & Company Store and the Goldblatt's Department Store.
 It is home to the Driehaus College of Business.

 The College of Law is based in the Lewis Center and O'Malley Place at the southwest corner of Wabash and Jackson.
-Kitty-corner across the street is the College of Computing and Digital Media.
+Cater-corner across the street is the College of Computing and Digital Media.
 In 2008, DePaul purchased the 18-story 14 East Jackson Boulevard Building at State and Jackson, formerly the Lytton Building, across the street from the DePaul Center.
-The College of Communication, the School for New Learning, and the School of Public Service were the first academic tenants of 14 East Jackson Boulevard, now the Richard M. and Maggie C. Daley Building.
+The College of Communication, the School of Continuing and Professional Studies, and the School of Public Service were the first academic tenants of 14 East Jackson Boulevard, now the Richard M. and Maggie C. Daley Building.

 DePaul partnered with Roosevelt University and Columbia College Chicago to build the University Center of Chicago, an 18-story residence hall two blocks south of DPC housing 1,700 students, which opened in 2004 at the intersection of State and Congress Streets.
 Robert Morris University later joined and also houses students in the University Center of Chicago.

-Academics, rankings, and reputation
+Academics

+DePaul operates on a quarter system, with the exception of the College of Law operating on a semester system.

+Undergraduate admissions

+In 2024, DePaul University accepted 73.5% of undergraduate applicants, with admission standards considered difficult, applicant competition considered low, and with those enrolled having an average 3.8 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered when submitted.
+Those enrolled that submitted test scores had an average 1240 SAT score (29% submitting scores) or an average 28 ACT score (11% submitting scores).

+Colleges and schools

 DePaul University has ten colleges and schools.
-It operates on a quarter system.
-The exception is the College of Law which is on a semester system.